-2.3.1.1.2.
+3.3.1.1.2.
 Reciprocal access models

-- (67) As already set out, co-investors, to a certain degree, own (parts of) the network.
+- (73) As already set out, co-investors, to a certain degree, own (parts of) the network.
 As all co-investors are supposed to offer each other reciprocal access on reasonable terms and conditions, such agreements imply a high degree of structural character.
 Rights awarded to co-investors will be the same or will be similar to the rights of the SMP operator.
-Accordingly, the degree of co-determination (e.g. regarding wholesale products, their pricing and their characteristics) should be relatively high. - (68) Regarding reciprocal access models, two cases can be distinguished: either, the level of risk that each co-investor bears differs, or less likely the level of risk that each co-investor bears is identical.
-In both cases, when assessing whether the terms of the offer are fair, reasonable and non-discriminatory, NRAs should evaluate if the rationale for possible differences in access conditions is based on economic grounds. - (69) In the first case, the level of risk co-investors bear differs, e.g. because some co-investors face higher deployment costs per household in less densely populated areas, they are connecting more households, or they face greater uncertainty when entering the co-investment at earlier stages than others.
+Accordingly, the degree of co-determination (e.g. regarding wholesale products, their pricing and their characteristics) should be relatively high. - (74) Regarding reciprocal access models, two cases can be distinguished: Either, the level of risk that each co-investor bears differs or the level of risk that each co-investor bears is - less likely however - identical.
+In both cases, when assessing whether the terms of the offer are fair, reasonable and non-discriminatory NRAs should evaluate if the rationale for possible differences in access conditions is based on economic grounds. - (75) In the first case, the level of risk co-investors bear differs, e.g. because some coinvestors face higher deployment costs per household in less densely populated areas, they are connecting more households or they face greater uncertainty when entering the coinvestment at earlier stages than others.
 In such a scenario, it might be fair, reasonable and non-discriminatory, if the co-investment offer includes differing conditions to be able to compensate co-investors bearing more risk.
 A compensation can relate to all aspects of the agreement including its financial terms or the awarded rights.
 Most likely, compensation will either be upfront or recurring payments, as well as higher wholesale prices for access.
-In such cases, the assessment of the rationale for the compensation is likely to be a central aspect when determining whether the terms are fair, reasonable and non-discriminatory. - (70) In a perfectly symmetric setting, where all co-investors face the same deployment costs per household, connect the same number of households, enter the co-investment at the same time and thus bear the same level of risk, access conditions are less likely to differ.
-In such a case, co-investors will usually grant each other access on the same terms, in particular regarding granted rights, type and quality of wholesale access and its pricing.27 However, if the terms and conditions differ between co-investors, NRAs should evaluate the rationale for these differences, as is the case, as previously described, in a non-symmetrical setup. - (71) As discussed in Section 2.2.1.2, it might be reasonable for the co-investment offer not to guarantee a late entry in a reciprocal access model after a certain time.
-Thus, any such condition in the offer may well be fair, reasonable and non-discriminatory.
-However, in such a case, an additional mechanism has to be put in place which ensures the effective openness of
+In such cases, the assessment of the rationale for the compensation is likely to be a central aspect when determining whether the terms are fair, reasonable and non-discriminatory. - (76) In a perfectly symmetric setting, where all co-investors face the same deployment costs per household, connect the same number of households, enter the co-investment at the same time and thus bear the same level of risk, access conditions are less likely to differ.
+In such a case, co-investors will usually grant each other access on the same terms, in particular regarding granted rights, type and quality of wholesale access and its pricing.
+However, if the terms and conditions differ between co-investors, NRAs should evaluate the rationale for these differences, as is the case, as previously described, in a non-symmetrical setup.

-26 Nevertheless, rights granted to co-investors could be reciprocal but not necessarily identical to the ones granted to the undertaking leading the deployment in a particular area.
+&lt;sup>32 Nevertheless, rights granted to co-investors could be reciprocal but not necessarily identical to the ones granted to the undertaking leading the deployment in a particular area.
 E.g., reciprocal access could be offered by all co-investors to each other on the basis of an active product, while co-investors might (implicitly) enjoy a different kind of access to the network they deployed themselves respectively.

-27 As stated in the previous footnote, this does not exclude the possibility that the type of access that co-investors grant each other differs from the implicit access co-investors grant themselves for the area where they deployed the network themselves.
+&lt;sup>33 As stated in the previous footnote, this does not exclude the possibility that the type of access that co-investors grant each other differs from the implicit access co-investors grant themselves for the area where they deployed the network themselves.